Cornell Cooperative Extension Orange County

 Since 1915 Cornell Cooperative Extension Orange County (CCEOC) has been making a difference in the lives of residents by utilizing the research-based resources of Cornell University to positively affect Agriculture, Families and Youth, Environment, and Economic Development in Orange County.

 The initial concept for the Education Center and 4-H Park was to build a safe and welcoming place to hold 4-H events and activities.
-It slowly grew into a full-blown community development initiative.
+It slowly grew into a comprehensive community development initiative.
 In 2013, 54 acres was secured and in 2016 purchased by Cornell Cooperative Extension Orange County in the town of Mount Hope.
 The address for the new facility is 300 Finchville Turnpike, Otisville, N.Y.
-Construction and an active Capital Fundraising Campaign has begun and is ongoing.
+Construction to the facilities is still operating on a day-to-day basis, but the Capital Fundraising Campaign is presently in a quiet phase.

 The Education Center and 4-H Park will become a regional educational, research and exhibition facility for Orange County and Cornell Cooperative Extension.